-Staff Credentials: Must be performed by a West Virginia licensed psychologist in good standing with WV Board of Examiners of Psychology, a Psychologist who is under the supervision of a Board approved Supervisor, a physician or physician extender.
+Staff Credentials: Must be performed by a West Virginia licensed psychologist in good standing with the WV Board of Examiners of Psychology, a Physician, a Physician Extender, or a Psychologist who is supervised by a Board Approved Supervisor.

 Definition: This is limited to developmental testing (e.g. Developmental Screening Test II, Early Language Milestone Screen) with interpretation and report.